artsmia/artstories.md/stories/chinese-export-wallpaper-the-who-why-and-how.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_6022080.jpg)

 Unlike most wallpaper, glued on and destined to be destroyed, expensive Chinese wallpaper was hung on special wooden slats and coarse cloth, so it could be removed.
-The MIA’s paper has a linen backing, visible in the blank area to the right of the fireplace.
+Mia’s paper has a linen backing, visible in the blank area to the right of the fireplace.

 ---